LauraCarter/lauracarter.github.io/index.md

 I also volunteered as a screener for the [EuroCentralAsian Lesbian* Community](https://europeanlesbianconference.org/)'s COVID-19 grants programme in September-October 2020, where we allocated EUR 28,000 to lesbian*-led groups in crisis across the region.

 I was on the Steering Committee for the Software Sustainability Institute’s [Collaborations Workshop 2022](https://software.ac.uk/cw22), for which the themes were Code Review, Ethics, Hybrid Working and of course Software Sustainability.
-I chaired a panel on practical ethics in research software development, which is available to watch [online](https://www.youtube.com/watch?v=AfotGso8rDI).

 In 2020 and 2021, I was on the [DataKind UK](https://www.datakind.org/chapters/datakind-uk) Ethics Committee: we ran ethics trainings for DataKind volunteers, supported DataCorps projects, and organised data ethics panel discussions and [book clubs](https://www.eventbrite.co.uk/o/datakind-uk-4112514489) in London and online.